Physics (PHYS)

 Corequisite(s): PHYS 151L

 An introduction to numerical and computational techniques in physics and astronomy.
 Topics include an introduction to scientific computing, fitting data to a model, visualizing results, plotting, error analysis, and writing software to solve physical problems.
-Applications will be selected from a variety of subfields, including: classical mechanics, statistical physics, quantum physics, electromagnetism, chaos, biophysics, and astrophysics.
-Three hours lecture.
+Applications will be selected from a variety of subfields, including: biomedical physics, classical mechanics, statistical physics, electromagnetism, astrophysics, and chaos.
+Four hours lecture.
+(Every fourth semester) (F, W).

 A survey of the applications of physical principles to the environment, and to the conversion, transfer, and use of energy.
-Problems of transportation, meteorology, and thermal pollution are included.
-Three hours lecture.
-(OC).
+Introductory discussion of thermodynamics and radiative transfer, with applications to planetary climate, meteorology, the greenhouse effect, and thermal pollution.
+Four hours lecture.
+(OC) (OC).

 PHYS 360 Instrumentation for Scientists 4 Credit Hours